Jishun/RoslynWeave/README.md

 - [CodeRewriterConfig.cs](RoslynWeave/CodeRewriter/CodeRewriterConfig.cs) contains a very basic configuration, will extend it soon.

 ## Limitations
-It's built as an intermediary solution while I'm waiting for .Net to release an intercept feature of the compiler. so it's expected to have limitations, I can't find a perfect solution except IL weaving, but, IL is too difficult to write and debug for many people. is impossible to me..
+It's built as an intermediary solution while I'm waiting for .Net to release an intercept feature of the compiler. so it's expected to have limitations, I can't find a perfect solution except IL weaving, but, IL is too difficult to write and debug for many people. is impossible to me.
 - It enlarges the codebase to more than twice, as it duplicates all files, and wraps all method bodies with try/catch
 - It only deals with the typical coding style. for example if you prefer to use class full name in method instead of `using` at the begging, at least the first (current) version is unable to find and point to
 - At this (initial) stage of the project, I haven't implemented any weaving logic, nor any `Advice`s, `Aspect`s.
+This can be added on top of this basic framework

 ## Something good about this trick
 - `DynamicProxy` does a similar work to intecept class member invokations at run time, it is easier to use but it can't intercept method calls within a class